 MOP(S) Act employees can use the final entitlements calculator to estimate their final entitlements.

 Ongoing employees receive severance benefits under clause 64 of the Enterprise Agreement (excluding circumstances are also set out in clause 64 of the Enterprise Agreement).

 Employees receive additional severance benefits of 30 per cent if:

-- employing parliamentarian ceases to be a Senator or Member, or hold office
+- employing parliamentarian ceases to be a Senator or Member, or hold office AND

 - the benefits are not treated as a ‘genuine redundancy payment’ (subdivision 83-C of the Income Tax Assessment Act (Cth) 1997).

 A severance benefit is paid if an employee’s employment is automatically terminated under the MOP(S) Act and is not a genuine redundancy payment.

 An employee who receives a severance benefit and is re-employed during the period covered by their severance payment, can either repay the overlapping portion or make an irrevocable written election to waive the right to have their prior service recognised for future severance and/or leave purposes.